-On this tab you can configure security-relevant options for reading messages.
+On this tab you can configure security options that affect the way you read messages.

 - Prefer HTML to plain text